thgotze/BlockBreakSounds/README.md

 ## Block Break Sounds

-A Minecraft Spigot plugin that lets you customize sounds that play when breaking blocks, providing satisfying feedback similar to hit markers in FPS games.
+A Minecraft Paper plugin that lets you customize sounds that play when breaking blocks, providing satisfying feedback similar to hit markers in FPS games.

 ## Features
 - 🎵 Choose from ***all*** Minecraft sounds